 Eurimbula Creek – Eurimbula Creek campground – Sit on the beach and watch technicolour sunrise and sunsets from here.

 Red Rock walk – If starting the walk early the sunrise along here is well worth the early wake-up!

 Kangaroo Sanctuary in Agnes Water

 Horizons Kangaroo Sanctuary is a beautiful sanctuary that cares and rehabilitates orphan baby kangaroos.
 Passionate about the kangaroos and wildlife, the owners Garry and Denise offer a unique experience.
 Here you get close to the kangaroos and help support their rescue.
-The kangaroos are free and most get introduced back into the wild.
+The free roaming kangaroos slowly return to the wild when ready.
 Admission is $10 per person and this gives you 2 hours to spend with kangaroos.
 Visiting hours – 3 pm to 5 pm.
 Not only this, you can camp here amongst the kangaroos!

 The National Parks

 The National Parks in the area has some of the best forest, bush, beach and estuaries.
 Emus, red-tailed cockatoos, honeyeaters, kites and water birds are to name some of the wildlife that inhabitant the area.